 Ampicha Nawai, MSN, RN, is enrolled in the MS to PhD program in the population health track.
 She received her master’s degree in adult nursing from Chiang Mai University.
 Ampicha has 10 years of experience in various nursing specialties, including orthopedics, adult health, geriatrics, community nursing, health promotion and nursing education.
 She was awarded a Royal Thai Government Scholarship to pursue her doctoral degree at UMass Boston.
 Her area of interest is gerontological nursing, focusing on improving the management of pain in older persons.

-Chizoba C. Nwosu, MSN, FNP-BC, WCC, is a second year part- time student in UMass Boston MS-to-PhD program (Health Policy Track).
+Chizoba C. Nwosu, MSN, FNP-BC, RN, WCC, is a student in UMass Boston's Nursing MS-to-PhD program Health Policy Track.
 She earned her BSN from Boston College and her MSN from Emory University.
-She is a Nurse Practitioner at Boston VA Healthcare System.
+She is a Nurse Practitioner at Boston VA Healthcare System working for the General Surgery Department.
+She precepts nurse practitioner students from UMass Boston and other local colleges and universities.
 She also serves as a mentor for nursing students as part of Simmons College Dotson Bridge and Mentoring Program.
+Due to her leadership and clinical skills, she was nominated and received the VA Secretary’s Award for Excellence in Nursing in May 2015.
 She is a member of the American Academy of Nurse Practitioners, Massachusetts Coalition of Nurse Practitioners, and Sigma Theta Tau International Nursing Society.
-Her research will focus on the impact of nurse leadership on the retention of nurse practitioners.
+Her research will focus on the role of PTSD on women veterans.

-Rebecca Penders, PhD (c), BSN, RN, is enrolled in the BS-PhD Health Policy Program.
-She received her BSN from the University of Maine in 2004 and has been working as a labor and delivery nurse ever since.
-She is currently a staff nurse at Providence Sacred Heart Medical Center in Spokane, WA.
+Rebecca Penders, PhD(c), BSN, RNC, is enrolled in the BS-PhD Health Policy Program.
+She received her BSN from the University of Maine in 2004 and her specialty area is in labor and delivery.
+In 2014, she received her certification in Inpatient Obstetrics.
+She is currently teaching Nursing and Nutrition at Green River College, just outside of Seattle, Washington while finishing her dissertation.
 Rebecca sought UMass Boston for her doctorate because of the program’s unique Health Policy focus.
-Her research interest is in breastfeeding health policy, particularly breastfeeding and the workplace, or employment policies that promote the health of infants, mothers and society.
-Rebecca is a member of the American Nurses Association, Sigma Theta Tau and is a recipient of the GAANN Grant and Lynch Fund Scholarship.
+Her research interest is in breastfeeding health policy, particularly breastfeeding and workplace accommodations and will examine the effectiveness of the Breastfeeding Provisions in the Patient Protection and Affordable Care Act in a sample of working mothers.
+Rebecca is a member of the American Nurses Association, Sigma Theta Tau, and is a recipient of the GAANN Grant and Lynch Fund Scholarship.

-Somporn Sitthisongkram, MS, RN, was awarded the Royal Thai Government Scholarship to study in a PhD Program in Nursing.
-She is a first year student in the MS-to-PhD program in Population Health.
+Somporn Sitthisongkram, MSN, BSN, RN, was awarded the Royal Thai Government Scholarship to study in a PhD Program in Nursing.
+She is a third year student in the MS-to-PhD Population Health program.
+She is a president of the International Nursing Student Association (INSA), UMass Boston from 2015 to 2016.
 She received her BSN from Boromarajonani College of Nursing Nakorn Lampang and her Master’s degree (Mental Health and Psychiatric Nursing) from Chiang Mai University, Thailand.
-Somporn is a nursing lecturer and has worked at Boromarajonani College of Nursing Chiang Mai for ten years.
-Her work experience includes teaching health promotion, community health care, psychiatric nursing, and nursing education.
-Somporn’s main research interests are mental health, substance abuse and psychiatric nursing.
+Somporn was a nursing lecturer and has worked at Boromarajonani College of Nursing Chiang Mai for ten years.
+Her work experiences include teaching health promotion, community health care, psychiatric nursing, and nursing education.
+Somporn’s main research interests are mental health, substance abuse, and psychiatric nursing.

 Lori Stevens, MBA, BSN, NEA-BC, is the Associate Chief Nursing Officer at Hallmark Health.
 Lori received her BSN from the University of Massachusetts and her MBA from the Simmons School of Management and is currently working on her PhD in Nursing in Health Policy at the University of Massachusetts Boston.
 Lori has over 20 years of hospital nursing experience including clinical experience in medical surgical, critical care and labor and delivery.
 Lori transitioned to nursing administration in 2001 and has held roles with progressive leadership responsibility, including the role of director of ambulatory program development where she oversaw the development of a 43 million dollar comprehensive ambulatory care center in a community setting.
 Lori is a member of many professional nursing organizations including the Massachusetts Organization of Nurse Executives, where she serves on the Government Affairs Committee.
 In addition, Lori is a member of the American Association of Ambulatory Care Nursing where she serves as Chair of the Legislative Committee.
 Lori’s research interest is in conscientious objection by healthcare workers.